r0gue-io/pop-cli/README.md

 > :information_source: Pop CLI will automatically source the necessary polkadot binaries.
 Currently, these will be built
 > if on a non-linux system.

+## License

+The entire code within this repository is licensed under the [Apache License 2.0](LICENSE).

+Please [contact us](https://r0gue.io/contact) if you have questions about the licensing of our products.